ATLjay27/Networking-Homelab/README.md

 # Networking-Homelab
-Building a physical and virtual networking lab to develop hands-on experience after earning my CCNA.
+Building a basic physical and virtual networking lab to develop hands-on experience after earning my CCNA.
 ## About This Lab

 This project documents my progression from learning networking concepts through the CCNA to applying those concepts in a physical and virtual lab environment.
+It will be a "warmup" to my first major project which will be a recreation of my current job's network, an enterprise plant network.
+I will be using this project to get familiar with the tools I will have to use to recreate that network.

 ## Current Equipment